thisisbalu/exception-decoded/_posts/spring/2023-12-20-spring-amqpapplicationcontextclosedexception.md

 Are you encountering the dreaded `AmqpApplicationContextClosedException` when working with Spring AMQP?
 Don't worry, you're not alone.
 This informative guide will help you understand the root cause of this exception and provide effective solutions to resolve it.

-## Table of Contents
-1. Introduction
-2. Understanding AMQP and Spring AMQP
-3. What is ApplicationContextClosedException?
-4. Common Causes of ApplicationContextClosedException
-   - 4.1.
-Early Shutdown of the ApplicationContext
-   - 4.2.
-Misconfiguration of ConnectionFactory
-5. How to Handle ApplicationContextClosedException
-   - 5.1.
-Graceful Shutdown
-   - 5.2.
-Resilient Reconnection
-6. Examples to Solve ApplicationContextClosedException
-   - 6.1.
-Example: Graceful Shutdown
-   - 6.2.
-Example: Resilient Reconnection
-7. Conclusion
-8. References

 ## 1. Introduction